-Sodium Bicarbonate isn't just great for making bath bombs alongside citric acid - There are many and varies uses for this humble product.
-To help you find the best uses that suit you, we've assembled these tips, hints and many suggested uses from other sources.
+Sodium Bicarbonate isn't just great for making bath bombs, alongside citric acid - there are many and various uses for this humble product.
+To help you find the best uses for your requirements, we've assembled these tips, hints and many suggested uses from other sources.

 1. To make your own baking powder, stir and sift together two parts of Cream of Tartar to one part bicarbonate of soda and 1 part cornflour.